virgiramirez/virgiramirez/README.md

 ## About me 🌟
 ~~~
-- 🤓 I’m interested in software testing and frontend development.
+- 🤓 I’m interested in *software testing* and *frontend development*.
 - 🌱 I'm currently also studying through courses about testing for beginners, in the future I would like to get into test automation.
-- 📍 Based in Tandil, Argentina.
+- 📍 Based in Tandil, *Argentina*.
 - 🧠 Always curious and learning something new.
 ~~~